Home » Countries » Americas

 Hiking In El Chaltén, Patagonia

 When travelling in Argentinian Patagonia, Los Glaciares National Park is an essential place to visit.
 While El Calafate is the focal town, with its stunningly beautiful lake and spectacular glaciers, such as the Perito Moreno glacier, nearby, the small town of El Chaltén is also well worth a visit.
 The main activity in the area is walking and enjoying the great outdoors, so whether you’re a manic mountaineer, a high-spirited hiker, a rapturous rambler or simply savour a serious stroll, El Chaltén has gorgeous scenery and walks available for all abilities.
-Here’s a guide to hiking in El Chaltén.
+Here’s a guide to some gentle hiking in El Chaltén.

 Getting To El Chaltén